MauritsMolberg/OscilloWatch/README.md

 ---

-PMU data monitoring tool that detects and gives early warnings for poorly damped low-frequency oscillations in power systems.
+PMU data monitoring tool that detects poorly damped oscillations in power systems in real time.

-Uses the Hilbert-Huang transform (HHT) on segments of data samples and uses an algorithm to find and characterize oscillatory modes from the Hilbert spectrum.
-Raises an alarm if a sustained with poor damping is found.

 Made for my [master's thesis](https://hdl.handle.net/11250/3147677).

-Chapter 4 describes how the algorithm works in great detail.
+Divides a signal into segments of data samples, which are analyzed using the Hilbert-Huang transform (HHT) and an oscillation detection algorithm, to detect and characterize oscillatory modes from the Hilbert spectrum.
+Raises alarms for sustained oscillations with poor damping that are detected.

-Please note that this is meant as a proof of concept and something that can be built upon to become useful.
-It does not have a proper UI and is unlikely to be very useful in an actual control room its current state.
+Please note that this is meant as a proof of concept and something that can be built upon to become a useful tool for grid operators.
+It does not have a proper user interface and is not ready for deployment in an actual control room its current state.

 ---